-(D) Right-to-benefit from bus stations
+(F) The right to benefit from bus stations

-During 2000, PRICO (a subsidiary) completed the construction and commenced full operations of Al Bireh Central Bus Station.
-Under the terms of concession agreements with Al Bireh Municipality, PRICO financed the construction on the basis of Build-Operate-Transfer (BOT) on land owned by the municipality, in return, PRICO would have the right to operate the Al Bireh station for 24 (including two years of implementation).
+During 2000, PRICO (a subsidiary) completed the construction and commenced full operations of AI Bireh Central Bus Station.
+Under the terms of concession agreements with AI Bireh Municipality, PRICO financed the construction on the basis of Build-Operate-Transfer (BOT) on land owned by the municipality, in return, PRICO would have the right to operate the AI Bireh station for 24 (including two years of implementation).
 At the end of the concession period, PRICO would transfer the station, including all rights, to the municipality.
 The station includes bus and car parking as well as a company of stores, offices and leisure facilities.
-Intangible assets represent the right to charge fees for public services provided under the terms of the confession agreements.
+Intangible assets represent the right to charge fees for public services provided under the terms of the concession agreements.